mozilla-l10n/localizer-documentation/src/tools/pontoon/users.md

 * `Contact email address`: if provided, this will be displayed in the Profile page instead of the login email address.
 * `Bio`: a short text that will be displayed in the Profile page.

+### Appearance

+The user can chose between a light and dark combination of colors for Pontoon.
+There are three theme options available:

+* Light.
+* Dark.
+* Match system (aligns with the theme used by the operating system).

+To change the theme, select the button corresponding to your preferred theme.
+The change will take effect immediately.

 ### External accounts

 In this section it’s possible to specify the username used in external accounts, like GitHub or Bugzilla.
 If provided, this information will be displayed in the Profile page.